yelingyi/micropython/docs/library/re.rst

    Note: availability of this function depends on :term:`MicroPython port`.

+.. function:: finditer(regex_str, string)

+    Return an iterator yielding ``Match`` objects over all non-overlapping matches for the RE *regex_str* in *string*.
+The string is scanned left-to-right, and matches are returned in the order found.

 .. data:: DEBUG

    Flag value, display debug information about compiled expression.